-(1) Approval of the grant will be notified.
-The day on which the complete application with all requisite documents is

-- submitted determines the order in which grants are approved.
+- (1) Approval of the grant will be notified.
+The day on which the complete application with all requisite documents is submitted determines the order in which grants are approved.
 Where more than one complete application is presented on the same day, the applications are treated as having been received at the same time. - (2) If adequate budgetary resources are no longer available for an application that satisfies the approval requirements, a partial amount may be approved.
-If adequate budgetary resources are no longer available to provide the full amount for applications that have been received at the same time and which satisfy the approval requirements, a grant may be approved for each application with a reduced percentage of the eligible German production costs pursuant to § 4.2 (3); the percentage amount will be determined by the amount of available resources, the number of applications to be simultaneously approved, and (in the case of films) the percentages to be applied under § 7.3 (1) and (2). - (3) The General Incidental Provisions on Grants for the Promotion of Projects (ANBest-P) are an integral part of the grant notification. - (4) The grant notification is subject to the following conditions subsequent (§ 36 (2) No. 2 German Administrative Procedures Act): - (a) The total funding of the project must be demonstrated within three months of receipt of the grant notification.
+If adequate budgetary resources are no longer available to provide the full amount for applications that have been received at the same time and which satisfy the approval requirements, a grant may be approved for each application with a reduced percentage of the eligible German production costs pursuant to Section 4.2 (3); the percentage amount will be determined by the amount of available resources, the number of applications to be simultaneously approved, and (in the case of films) the percentages to be applied under Section 7.3 (1) and (2). - (3) The General Incidental Provisions on Grants for the Promotion of Projects (ANBest-P) are an integral part of the grant notification.

+- (4) The grant notification is subject to the following conditions subsequent (Section 36 - (2) No. 2 German Administrative Procedures Act): - (a) The total funding of the project must be demonstrated within three months of receipt of the grant notification.
 The deadline may be extended once by one month upon application.
 The application must be substantiated. - (b) Work on filming or animation must have commenced within four months of receipt of the grant notification.
-The FFA may grant one-off approval for a request to delay the start of filming or animation work. - (c) The project must be completed within the term of the project specified in the application.
-The FFA may grant one-off approval for a request to extend the term of the project. - (5) The FFA may ensure that approval requirements are met by including further ancillary conditions in the approval notification. - (6) The FFA executive rules on any contradictions.
+The German Federal Film Board may grant one-off approval for a request to delay the start of filming or animation work. - (c) The project must be completed within the term of the project specified in the application.
+The German Federal Film Board may grant one-off approval for a request to extend the term of the project. - (5) The German Federal Film Board may ensure that approval requirements are met by including further ancillary conditions in the approval notification. - (6) The executive of the German Federal Film Board rules on any contradictions.

-§ 8.3 Request and payment
+Section 8.3 Request and payment